-It was time to hike!
+After that, it was time to hike.
 Too bad it was already 2pm!
-What a waste.
-I had planned to spend the entire day hiking a very long ten-mile loop, but starting this late on a big hike seemed a bit unwise.
-So I lowered my expectations and decided to hike up to Trail Pass and back.
+What a waste!
+I had planned to spend the entire day hiking a very long ten-mile loop, but starting this late on such a big hike seemed a bit unwise, especially as I would be hiking solo.
+So I lowered my expectations and decided to hike to Trail Pass and back.
 I had never been there before, and and even a short hike is better than no hike.
 So I grabbed some gear (not my full ten essentials, as that was in my big backpack) and stuffed it into my daypack.
 Then I drove around the corner to the trailhead and started hiking.